Assessing & Addressing Dyslexia

 Compensator- student displays a mild form of the dyslexic pattern but compensates to some degree with strong language skills, making this problem more difficult to recognize.

-Interventions should include a multimodal, explicit, systematic phonics and should included phonemic awareness practice until students gain advanced phonemic proficiency.
+Interventions should include multimodal, explicit, systematic phonics and should include phonemic awareness practice.
 Guided reading and Three-Cueing do not address the core deficits for a dyslexic student.

 Typically have language-related deficits that keep students from comprehending what they read.
 These readers can decode words, but struggle with understanding meaning.
 This may be a sign of Developmental Language Disorder.
 Learn more: